Fibromyalgia in Children

 Key points about fibromyalgia

-- Fibromyalgia is a chronic condition that causes pain in muscles and soft tissues around the body.
+- Fibromyalgia is a chronic condition that causes pain in muscles and soft tissues all over the body.

-- Symptoms may also include fatigue, sleep problems, depression, headaches, and other problems.
+- Symptoms may also include lack of energy (fatigue), sleep problems, headaches, and other problems.

 - Before your visit, write down questions you want answered.